Favela: History

 In the 1970s, Brazil's military dictatorship pioneered a favela eradication policy, which forced the displacement of hundreds of thousands of residents.
 During Carlos Lacerda's administration, many were moved to public housing projects such as Cidade de Deus ("City of God"), later popularized in a widely popular feature film of the same name.
 Poor public planning and insufficient investment by the government led to the disintegration of these projects into new favelas.

 By the 1980s, worries about eviction and eradication were beginning to give way to violence associated with the burgeoning drug trade.
 Changing routes of production and consumption meant that Rio de Janeiro found itself as a transit point for cocaine destined for Europe.
 Although drugs brought in money, they also accompanied the rise of the small arms trade and of gangs competing for dominance.

 While there are Rio favelas which are still essentially ruled by organized crime groups like drug traffickers or by organized crime groups called milícias (Brazilian police militias), all of the favelas in Rio's South Zone and key favelas in the North Zone are now managed by Pacifying Police Units, known as UPPs.
 While drug dealing, sporadic gun fights, and residual control from drug lords remain in certain areas, Rio's political leaders point out that the UPP is a new paradigm after decades without a government presence in these areas.

-Most of the current favelas really expanded in the 1970s, as a construction boom in the more affluent districts of Rio de Janeiro initiated a rural exodus of workers from poorer states in Brazil.
+Most of the current favelas greatly expanded in the 1970s, as a construction boom in the more affluent districts of Rio de Janeiro initiated a rural exodus of workers from poorer states in Brazil.
 Since then, favelas have been created under different terms but with similar results.

 Communities form in favelas over time and often develop an array of social and religious organizations and forming associations to obtain such services as running water and electricity.
 Sometimes the residents manage to gain title to the land and then are able to improve their homes.
 Because of crowding, unsanitary conditions, poor nutrition and pollution, disease is rampant in the poorer favelas and infant mortality rates are high.
 In addition, favelas situated on hillsides are often at risk from flooding and landslides.